reefactor/brainfood_reference/README.md

 > But it is the same with man as with the tree.
 The more he seeks to rise into the height and light, the more vigorously do his roots struggle earthword, downword, into the dark, the deep - into evil.
 > ― Thus Spoke Zarathustra by Friedrich Nietzsche.

+> You are in prison.
+If you wish to get out of prison, the first thing you must do is realize that you are in prison.
+If you think you are free, you can't escape.
+> ..
+Awakening is possible only for those who seek it and want it, for those who are ready to struggle with themselves and work on themselves for a very long time and very persistently in order to attain it.
+> ..
+The power of changing oneself lies not in the mind, but in the body and the feelings.
+Unfortunately, however, our body and our feelings are so constituted that they don’t care a lot about anything so long as they are happy.
+They live for the moment and their memory is short.
+The mind alone lives for tomorrow.
+Each has its own merits.
+The merit of the mind is that it looks ahead.
+But it is only the other two that can "do."
+> ― G.I.
+Gurdjieff

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled same as human forebrain cortex depends on midbrain infrastructure,